 - reduction of chronic opioid prescriptions for the ESRD population

-- behaviorial, cognitive, and medical interventions to reduce the number of opioid prescriptions in ESRD hemodialysis patients
+- behavioral, cognitive, and medical interventions to reduce pain and the number of opioid prescriptions in ESRD hemodialysis patients

 About the HOPE Consortium

 The HOPE consortium is composed of eight Clinical Centers and a Scientific and Data Research Center.
-The consortium will deliver a pain coping skills intervention and will offer buprenorphine to reduce dependence on opioids in selected hemodialysis patients.
+The consortium delivers a pain coping skills intervention and offers buprenorphine to reduce dependence on opioids in selected hemodialysis patients.

 NIDDK offers the following funding opportunities for HOPE